Lantau Peak

-Lantau Peak or Fung Wong Shan (literally "Phoenix Mountain") is the second highest peak in Hong Kong and the highest point on Lantau Island, with a height of 934 m above sea level.
+Lantau Peak, or Fung Wong Shan (literally "Phoenix Mountain"), is a mountain in Lantau South Country Park, Lantau Island, Hong Kong.
+It is the second-highest peak in Hong Kong and the highest point on the island, with a height of 934 m above the Hong Kong Principal Datum, or around 933 m above mean sea level.

 Name origin

-The mountain is actually made up of a pair of peaks, one is known as "Fung Shan" (male phoenix mountain) and the other is "Wong Shan" (female phoenix mountain), together they form "Fung Wong Shan".
+The mountain is made up of a pair of peaks.
+The taller peak is known as "Fung Fung" (Chinese: 鳳峰 lit: male phoenix summit), and the lower peak is known as "Wong Fung" (Chinese: 凰峰 lit: female phoenix summit).
+Together, they form "Fung Wong Shan".

 Location

-Lantau Peak is located near the center of Lantau Island, west of Sunset Peak, and within Lantau South Country Park.
-It is reachable by the Lantau Trail.
+Lantau Peak is located within Lantau South Country Park, near the center of Lantau Island, and west of Sunset Peak, which is the second-highest peak on the island.
+Lantau Peak is reachable by the Lantau Trail.
 At the foot of Lantau Peak, a tourist spot called the Wisdom Path (心經簡林) can be found.

 Geology

 Lantau Peak is formed by Volcanic rocks, including porphyritic rhyolites, like many of the tallest mountains in Hong Kong, such as Tai Mo Shan.
 Some shorter mountains in Hong Kong are formed by older Granitic rocks.

 Lantau Peak is also the source of water for Tung Chung River, a major river on Lantau Island.